mhausenblas/eu-institutions/README.md

 This is a LOD dataset about 'Institutions of the European Union' originally deployed on [GAE](http://eu-institutions.appspot.com/).

+Michael and Anja from the [LATC Support Action](http://latc-project.eu/) are developing and maintaining it.

 ## Using

 ### SPARQL Query Example